 8. Get new bedding!

-Now here's a fun but meditative way to survive a relationship breakup - shopping for new decor or bedding (especially the bedding).
+Now here's a fun but meditative way to survive a relationship breakup - shopping for new decor or bedding (particularly the bedding).

-Do this especially if seeing the bed keeps reminding you of every sexual shenanigans you had with your ex.
-Take this opportunity to redecorate the house and eliminate all the bad jujus that he-who-must-not-be-named left.
+This is especially handy if seeing your bed keeps reminding you of the sexual shenanigans you had with your ex.
+Take this opportunity to redecorate the house (or just your bedroom) and eliminate all the bad jujus that he-who-must-not-be-named left.
 You can also rearrange the furniture and paint the walls with a new shade.
-Talk about starting fresh, am I right?

 10. Buckle up for the turbulence of your relationship breakup